monek-ltd/SecureHosting.Cart.Magento2/README.md

 1. On The server goto the magento folder: app

-2.	create the folder structure: code->Monek->SecureHosting
+2.	create the folder structure: code>Monek>SecureHosting

 3. Download the code from the repo to this folder

 2. Upload the below HTML files to your Secure Hosting account.
 We recommend uploading the default files first, testing, then amending these files as required.
-File uploads are managed within your Secure Hosting	and Payments account via the menu option 'Settings -> File Manager':
+File uploads are managed within your SecureHosting account via the menu option 'Settings -> File Manager':
 	- magento_template.html
 	- htmlgood.html